isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev.rst

           AND source = 'HAVANA'),

     cnInfo AS(
-      # Next the copy number data for BRCA samples, note the sub-query.
+      # Second: the copy number data, but only for the BRCA samples (note the sub-query).
       SELECT
         SampleBarcode,
         Segment_Mean,